kubernetes/enhancements/keps/sig-instrumentation/3466-kubernetes-component-health-slis/README.md

 ## Design Details

-We will write the actual metric data in the healthz/livez/readyz paths and expose this in our new metrics endpoint.
+When healthz/livez/readyz paths are accessed (not on a timer), they will record whatever they return in a gauge metric.
 Admittedly, this has the downside of staleness though, since the health check data can be as stale as the length of the kubelet scrape interval.
 However, given our e2e tests configure [apiserver to 1s intervals](https://github.com/kubernetes/kubernetes/blob/master/cluster/gce/manifests/kube-apiserver.manifest#L58), it is reasonable to assume that other cloud-providers likely configure similar small scrape intervals, which means staleness should not realistically